 Short-term demand forecasts help plan day-to-day operations.
 For instance, with the help of tools such as Vanguard Software, companies can analyze data from various sources such as weather conditions, warehouse data, and on-the-road data to better plan routes, last-mile deliveries, and pick-ups.

 Tools such as Infoplus also help companies track metrics such as delivery times, pickup times, warehouse capacity, and more.
-This helps them increase efficiency across all areas of business.
+This helps them increase efficiency across all areas of their logistics business.

 Increase efficiency with automation

 Essentially, automation in logistics customer service helps reduce the manual effort for your customer support representatives, allows them to focus on more complex issues, and provides quicker resolutions for your customers.